ShiqiaoZhou/ShiqiaoZhou.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <i>Interested in deep learning, NLP, data science, and Robotics</i>
+subtitle: <i>Interested in deep learning, data science, and Robotics</i>

 profile:
   align: left